 Location: New Britain

-Dates: May 2019– August 2019
+Dates: May 2021 – August 2021

 Duties may include, but are not limited to:

-On-site Children’s Programs
+On-site and Virtual Children’s Programs

-Off-site Outreach Initiatives
+Community Outreach & Partnership Initiatives

 Self-Guided Family Activities